-While manual testing and ad-hoc checks using tools like LangSmith provide valuable insights during development, maintaining application quality in production demands a more systematic and scalable approach.
+While manual testing and ad-hoc checks using tools like LangSmith provide valuable information during development, maintaining application quality in production demands a more systematic and scalable approach.
 Automated evaluation pipelines provide this structure, enabling consistent assessment of your LangChain applications against predefined standards, catching regressions, and facilitating performance tracking over time.
 Building these pipelines is a significant step towards operational maturity.

 An automated evaluation pipeline typically orchestrates several components to run your LangChain application against a representative dataset and measure its performance using specific criteria.
 This allows for repeatable, objective assessments that can be integrated directly into your development and deployment workflows.